SeascapeScience/SeascapeScienceOld.github.io/jellynotes.md

      <https://www.nrcresearchpress.com/doi/full/10.1139/anc-2017-0003>

 2. **Salp model** --  A student put together a dynamical population model of salps.
 The model did a great job capturing the seasonal cycle of salps measured in the EcoMon dataset (a rapid bloom in September).
-The annual cycle was not captured as well.
+The inter-annual variability was not captured as well.
 It was a summer project, so the student got the model up and running well, but didn't have time to go beyond that.

      <img src="https://SeascapeScience.github.io/images/SalpModel.png" width="600">